Grand Bois, Amsterdam Island

 When the remote Amsterdam Island was discovered, the lowland parts of it were covered with a unique Sub-Antarctic forest – a thicket of Phylica arborea trees.
 The total area of this forest was 1 500 ha (approximately 27% of Amsterdam Island).
 Now only 8 ha of the original forest remains, protected from the cattle by a line of cypress trees.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Phylica arborea (also Phylica nitida) is an amazing plant which grows only on some sub-Antarctic islands – Amsterdam, Tristan da Cunha and Gough.
 Amsterdam Island is very far from Tristan da Cunha – thus it is a mystery how this species managed to "find" these islands.

-This tree is not the only plant species in lowland - Grand Bois includes also several grasses, ferns and other plants.
-Unfortunately the impact of introduced plant species is increasing.
+This tree is not the only plant species in the lowland – Grand Bois includes also several kinds of grass, ferns, and other plants.
+Unfortunately, the impact of introduced plant species is increasing.

 Humans caused also several devastating fires – the accumulated peat was well burning in the dry periods of the year.

 When the people first saw the island, there were living at least 22 species of birds, most of them endemic to Amsterdam Island.
 Now here live only 10 – 11 species of seabirds, others, including the flightless Amsterdam duck Anas marecula, are extinct.

 The remaining patch of Grand Bois was encircled with a row of cypress – an introduced species of tree.
 It has been efficient – inside this "fence" there are many trees, while outside it only a few Phylica arborea managed to survive in locations inaccessible to cattle.